North Versailles Township, Pennsylvania: Schools

-Prior to the formation of the East Allegheny School District, North Versailles high school age students were able to choose to go to one of several high schools in other districts including: East McKeesport High School (the Rams), Westinghouse Memorial High School (the Wildcats), Turtle Creek High School (the Creekers), McKeesport Area High School (the Tigers), and East Pittsburgh High School (the Shamrocks).
+Prior to the formation of the East Allegheny School District, North Versailles high school age students were able to choose to go to one of several high schools in other districts, including East McKeesport High School (the Rams), Westinghouse Memorial High School (the Wildcats), Turtle Creek High School (the Creekers), McKeesport Area High School (the Tigers), and East Pittsburgh High School (the Shamrocks).

 At the formation of the East Allegheny School District (known as Westinghouse Valley Area Schools from 1962 to 1966), Westinghouse Memorial High School became the district's official high school until the building of East Allegheny High School in 1969.
-The former East McKeesport High School was transformed into a Junior High serving East McKeesport, Wilmerding, Wall and certain portions of North Versailles near East McKeesport.
+The former East McKeesport High School was transformed into a junior high serving East McKeesport, Wilmerding, Wall and certain portions of North Versailles near East McKeesport.
 Park Terrace Junior High (1955—the Bobcats) served the township.
 During the 1968–69 school year, Park Terrace was designated a middle school serving all seventh and eighth graders in the district and East McKeesport served only 9th grade students for this one year; it would serve other populations until its closure in 1982.
 Neither school building exists today.

 The North Versailles Police Department currently staffs police officers in East Allegheny High School and Logan Middle School.

 Geography

-North Versailles is located at 40°22′49″N 79°48′37″W (40.380219, -79.810178).
+North Versailles is located at 40°22′49″N 79°48′37″W (40.380219, −79.810178).

 According to the United States Census Bureau, the township has a total area of 8.3 mi2, of which 8.1 mi2 is land and 0.2 mi2, or 1.93%, is water.

 North Versailles is bordered by the Monongahela River to the west, Turtle Creek to the west and north, North Huntingdon and Westmoreland County to the east, and the city of McKeesport and the borough of White Oak to the south.
 The township surrounds East McKeesport, Wilmerding, and Wall.

 The Lincoln Highway, US Route 30, traverses North Versailles and on its western border crosses the Turtle Creek valley via the George Westinghouse Bridge into East Pittsburgh.

 Other highways in the township include PA 48 (Jack's Run Road/Mosside Boulevard—the Orange Belt) and PA 148 (Fifth Avenue Extension—the Yellow Belt).
 In addition to Routes 48 and 148, Greensburg Pike Section 2 and the East Pittsburgh McKeesport Boulevard provide access to the Tri Boro Expressway.

-Topographic map of North Versailles and surrounding area

 Demographics

-As of the census of 2010, there were 10,229 people, 4,785 households, and 2,792 families living in the township.
+As of the 2010 census, there were 10,229 people, 4,785 households, and 2,792 families living in the township.
 The population density was 1,275 per square mile.
 There were 5,219 housing units at an average density of 650.7 per square mile.
 The racial makeup of the township was 82.93% White, 13.77% African American, 0.13% Native American, 0.74% Asian, 0.02% Pacific Islander, 0.22% from other races, and 2.20% from two or more races.
-Hispanic or Latino of any race were 0.90% of the population.
+Hispanic or Latino people of any race were 0.90% of the population.